I come from a land full of lullabies,

 from rope ladders and monkey bars,

-from tire swings and tennis balls,
+from tire swings

 from jump ropes – one end tied to a chain-link fence.